Is Income Protection Worth It? The Pros And Cons

 Income Protection Insurance policies often come with exclusions – i.e. specific conditions or situations that the policy doesn’t cover.
 Common exclusions may include participation in criminal activity, or claims arising from intentional self-harm.

-It’s also important to be aware that Income Protection Insurance doesn’t respond to employment termination for reasons other than an insured disablement condition.
+It’s also important to be aware that income protection insurance doesn’t respond to employment termination for reasons other than an insured disablement condition.
 If your employer terminates your employment or you are made redundant for reasons other than an insured disablement condition, you will not be eligible to make a claim.

 The full list of exclusions and limitations for NobleOak’s Income Protection cover can be found in the NobleOak Premium Life Direct PDS.

-Taking out life insurance products such as Income Protection may be one of the most important financial decisions you can make.
+Taking out life insurance products such as income protection may be one of the most important financial decisions you can make.
 To find out more, visit the NobleOak website, call one of our NobleOak Life Australian-based insurance specialists on 1300 014 494 or start a quote online.

 Any financial product advice is general in nature only and does not take into account your individual circumstances, objectives, financial situation, or needs.
 Before acting on it, please consider the appropriateness of the information, having regard to those factors.
 Any third party websites or tools referred to are subject to their own terms and conditions and NobleOak Life Limited makes no representation or warranty as to any information on those websites.
 Persons deciding whether to acquire or continue to hold life insurance issued by NobleOak Life Limited should consider the relevant Product Disclosure Statement and Target Market Determination for the product.
 NobleOak Life Limited ABN 85 087 648 708 AFSL 247302.